-Amazon's new robotic technology is set to make work easier, and safer for employees?
+Amazon's new robotic technology is set to make work easier, and safer

 Amazon Robots